Laser House

 Barbican, London

-CKS circular valves were used in the WC’s, and RINO ceiling diffusers in the showers and other service spaces, delivering smooth, silent, and draft free air flow solutions.
+Additionally, CKS circular valves were employed in the WC's, and RINO ceiling diffusers were utilised in showers and other service spaces, delivering smooth, silent, and draft-free airflow solutions.
+The end result is a seamless integration of old and new, preserving the heritage significance of Laser House while meeting contemporary ventilation requirements.